HLgitrepo/constitution/constitution.md

 ### viii.
 In order for the Hellenic League to declare war, the assembly must pass a vote to war.
 ### ix.
 Security deposits can only be seized if the senate and/or assembly agrees that a breach of the terms has happened.
 ### x.
 Hellenes are required to follow HL relations as a minimum baseline, they - for example - may ally a HL neutral or neutral a HL no-relation but they may not war or no-relation a HL neutral they also cannot neutral a HL ally (instead must treat them as ally).
 Additionally they may not be neutral with any HL enemy.
+### xi.
+After any change of relations involving HL: Any senator, epistates or commander that perceives such change must announce in a space considered public to make it official.
+### xii.
+In order to a clan with positive relations with HL cancel them unilaterally, the (leadership of the) clan must communicate the entire senate (eg. by opening a ticket); Which if  not any senator, epistates or commander announce in 12 hours after, the relation will be considered automatically changed.
 # 3. Institutions
 ## a.
 Assembly
 ### i.
 The assembly is a body consisting of all members of the clan, this institution elects senators and secretaries.
 Votes are also conducted in the assembly, a vote conducted in the assembly can only be overruled by a later vote by the assembly.